robotlearn/raisimpy/README.rst

 Note that in the original ``raisimLib``, the authors sometimes use their own defined data types for vectors and matrices (such as ``Vec<n>``, ``Mat<n,m>``, ``VecDyn``, ``MatDyn``, etc).
-When using the python wrappers, these datatypes are converted back and forth to numpy arrays as this is the standard in Python.
+When using the python wrappers, these datatypes are automatically converted (back and forth) to numpy arrays as this is the standard in Python.
 We also follow the conventions that if an attribute is a python list or std::vector, we add an 's' at the end of the attribute, and we write the full name of the variables (i.e. without using diminutives), such as: